Last Updated on: 22nd November 2023, 02:55 pm

 Most vitamins and minerals are near the skin.
 Unfortunately, the skin has a bitter flavor, which not all parrots enjoy.
 The seeds of the guava, also an acquired taste, are nutritious and crunchy.

 Can Parrots Eat Guava?

-Parrots can eat all parts of guava, including the skin and seeds.
-They receive mental stimulation from tearing into the skin, preventing boredom, and keeping their minds active.
+Parrots can eat all parts of the guava fruit, including the skin and seeds.
+Captive birds benefit from the mental stimulation from tearing into the skin, keeping their minds active.

-- Blend it with water to make a refreshing juice drink
+- Blend it with water to make a refreshing guava juice drink.

 Guava Nutritional Information